Konfido/alfred-pkmanager/README.md

     - `template`: A markdown file with formatted content used to generate new notes.

         - Select `Open templates folder` in `PKManger Configuration`.
 Customize the templates in the folder or place your own template in it.
-        - Then, when you type `n_` to create a new file, the workflow will load your template and update your config automatically.
+        - When you type `n_` to create a new file, the workflow will load your templates and update your config automatically.
-        - The default templates can be restored when you delete any of them.
+        - You can modify the default templates, and they'll be restored when you delete any of them.
-        - The default path for new file created by these templates is the first path you've listed in the workflow env ``

 - `metadata`: YAML frontier with important infos placed at the beginning of the Markdown document between two triple dashes.
 Example:

     ```yaml
         ---
         title: An Example
         synonyms: []